paulinho-16/MEIC-ASSO/docs/README.md

 ### Efficiency when dealing with scrapped data

 - Scraping on demand can be slow
-    - e.g. user profiles: information can be scrapped once a day, and user can force refresh, action that triggers a new scrapping
+    - e.g. user profiles: information can be scrapped once a day, and the user can force refresh, an action that triggers a new scrapping
 - Scrap periodically and store data in a server (outdated data and privacy concerns)

-**Patterns**: (something related with caching)
+**Patterns**: (something related to caching)

 ### Data combination from different sources

-- How should data submitted by user be combined with scrapped data
+- How should data submitted by users be combined with scrapped data

-**Examples**: personal calendars have information that come from different Sigarra pages, endpoints, and possibly external services
+**Examples**: personal calendars have information that comes from different Sigarra pages, endpoints, and possibly external services

-**Patterns**: Shared repository, Microkernel (why? 😕)
+**Patterns**: Shared repository, Microkernel

 ### Real-time communication in chats